Skip to main content

 Description Semester When Set Percentage Comment

-Report2M60Report groupwork of 3-4 people that describes theoretical and practical work carried out to collect online data for problem assigned
+Report2M60Report groupwork of 3-4 people that describes theoretical and practical work carried out to collect data for an assigned problem (a number of different problem cases will be given so each group is not performing the same task

 Report2M40Each student will receive a question based on the group report and will write to short report addressing the question.